 A lot of London dating does not fail because people dislike each other.
 It fails because they cannot build enough momentum around real life.

-A lot of men in London are not looking for endless casual dating.
+A lot of people in London are not looking for endless casual dating.
 They want:

-But the local dating culture often feels built around the opposite.
+But local dating culture often feels built around the opposite.

 London attracts ambitious people.
 That is part of the city’s appeal.
 But it also means relationships often end up behind:

 Big-city dating often rewards detachment.
 People try not to seem too available, too invested, or too easy to define.
-That may feel sophisticated in the short term, but it is terrible for building trust.
+That may feel sophisticated in the short term, but it is not good for building trust.

-Online dating is not all bad.
-In a city like London, it solves real problems.
+Online dating is not just popular in London.
+It solves real city problems.

 Online dating gives you:

-That is why app-based dating remains so important.
+That is why app-based dating remains such a big part of London dating culture.

 The issue is not access.
 The issue is quality.